 The pediatric team honored JourneyCare’s promise to help all patients live on their own terms – even amid the restrictions caused by COVID-19.
 As one little girl was ceasing life support at the hospital, her family wished to share their last moments with her at home without visitor limits the hospital had in place.
 Our team worked to make ensure smooth transition to her home and provided clinical and emotional support at the bedside.
 Thanks to their expertise and compassion, the family could simply focus on being together during their daughter’s final moments.

-Volunteers from all over Illinois helped created more than 3,000 fabric masks for JourneyCare staff, patients and visitors.
+Volunteers from all over Illinois helped create thousands of fabric masks for JourneyCare staff, patients and visitors.
 The effort was headed by volunteer Linda Kielas and garnered donations from sewing groups throughout the Chicago area, including the Sew and Sews from Sun City Huntley, as well as large fabric donations from ‘Project Runway’ TV alum Peach Carr.
 Click here to read more in the Chicago Tribune!

 Working tirelessly to keep clinicians safe